 While Fringe has taken over my life, I've also obsessed over Supernatural and Doctor Who.
 There are plenty of other shows I love, but let's leave it at these three for now.
 Here are the best sites I've found dedicated to them.

-Screen captures and videos are copyright of their respective owners.
-All other images and content owned by Erin Bates and may not be reproduced or redistributed without prior written permission.
-If I have posted your content and you would like it taken down, please contact Reinbeast@gmail.com.
+Product images, screen captures, videos, and quotes are copyright of their respective owners.
+Other images and editorial content is owned by this site and may not be reproduced or redistributed without prior written permission.
+If I have posted something of yours and you would like it taken down, please contact Reinbeast@gmail.com.